VyrCossont/AtelierEsri/notes/design.md

 - alchemist
 - impulsive party girl: breaking into the abandoned atelier at the edge of town seemed like a good idea last night
 - petty criminal, kleptomaniac, aspiring drug dealer, likely future arsonist (or i could just say "Atelier protagonist")
-- red and purple color scheme, lots of hair
 - not stupid but pretty lazy
-- weapon: staff

 ### Alinalyn "Allie" Braunbeck

 - all muscles
 - weapon: sword as big as she is
 - blonde in body and soul
-- yellow and blue color scheme
 - entirely too cheerful
 - would never do a crime on purpose, constantly doing crimes by accident (or because Esri told her to)
 - reminds Esri of her golden retriever